August 9, 2025

 Cloud services

-Cloud technologies are vital in modern telemedicine app development, offering advantages over traditional on-premise infrastructure.
+Cloud computing technologies are crucial for modern telehealth app development, as they offer advantages over traditional on-premise infrastructure.
 These are scalability, security, compliance, and cost-effectiveness.
 Cloud services allow data to be stored, accessed, and maintained, making them available on demand.
 Some popular cloud services are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 Integration and interoperability

-Integration and interoperability are responsible for free data flow between systems involved in patient care.
+Free data flow between healhcare systems is essential for patient care and is achieved via integration and interoperability.
 As telemedicine is closely tied to healthcare providers, integration with existing hospital management systems has become a must-have feature.
 It removes data silos and facilitates enhanced patient engagement, allowing seamless experience and consultation scheduling.

 Interoperability with different Electronic Health Record (EHR) systems improves resource allocation, enhances the quality of care provided, and, for specific EHR systems, allows for centralized billing, creating a financial benefit.